aymenfurter/github-runners-monitoring/README.md

 ## Overview

-A production-ready monitoring and alerting solution for GitHub Actions runners using Azure Functions and Log Analytics.
+A monitoring and alerting solution for GitHub Actions runners using Azure Functions and Log Analytics.
 Track runner status, detect offline runners, and monitor VNet IP usage in real-time.

 > **Note**: While the data flow has been validated, the alerting functionality requires production testing.
 Use in production environments at your own discretion.